ABHINAVSRIVASTAVA613/Pathfinding-Stimulator/README.md

   5. Shortest Path of Dijkstra and A-star - Green and Magenta
 # #2.Major components :
    1. Main loop to render frames at 60 frames/second
-   2 .Dijkstra program
+   2. Dijkstra program
    3. Astar program
 # #3.Implementation.
-   1 .Map as 2D array of cells
+   1. Map as 2D array of cells
    2. Binary representation of cells as 0 and 1 for blocked and open cells
    3. Each cell has information of its parent and its state of exploration
 # #4.Heuristics for a node having coordinates (node_x, node_y) is :